-No I do not think being a Product Manager helped me in any way to be a good programmer, the closest my work came to learning to program was using formulas in Excel.
-But I do have a good understanding about products, services and markets.
-So in the long term I think my previous experiences will help me in my career.
+No, I do not think being a Product Manager helped me be a good programmer; the closest my previous job came to learning to program was using formulas in Excel.
+But I do have a good understanding about products, services, and markets.
+So in the long term, I think my previous experiences will help me in my new career.

 Working at YPA, which is an agency, I get to work on different cool projects for a variety of clients.
-The diversity of work and the mix of signatures in projects are such a “deep dive” into learning how to code.
-During Ironhack I was not really aware of the complexity in understanding code made by others.
-So far, understanding code has taken up to 60% of my time on the job and while it’s a big challenge it is also thrilling to solve a puzzle.
+The diversity of work and the mix of signatures in projects is such a “deep dive” into learning how to code.
+While at Ironhack, I was not really aware of the complexity in understanding code made by others.
+So far, understanding code has taken up to 60% of my time on the job and while it’s a big challenge, it is also thrilling to solve a puzzle.